niketchandra/UpTime-App/Kubernetes-Manifest/README.md

 ```

 🌐 Install with Ingress
-Replace monitor.local with your_domain.local with your actual domain:
+Replace monitor.local with your actual domain eg. <your_domain.local>:

 ```
 helm install uptime-chart ./uptime-chart -n uptime \